-Founder & CEO
+Founder & Chief Executive Officer

 Cami Anderson is the Founder and CEO of ThirdWay Solutions — a collaborative of change agents helping government, non-profit, education, corporate and philanthropic clients tackle their most difficult internal and external challenges in pursuit of equity.
-ThirdWay’s initiatives include: (1) The Discipline Revolution Project — a coalition of leaders on a path to end the school-to-prison pipeline, (2) The 20% Project — cross-sector, collective action solutions to support young people that systems have failed the most, (3) Make An Appointment — ensuring a diverse group of women hold 50% of the C-suite leadership positions in government, and (4) Operation ABAR — supporting organizations and corporations to make explicit commitments to anti-biased, anti-racist principles and align their people, policies, and practices to those principles.
+ThirdWay’s initiatives include: (1) The Discipline Revolution Project — a coalition of leaders on a path to end the school-to-prison pipeline, (2) The 20% Project — cross-sector, collective action solutions to support young people that systems have failed the most, (3) Make An Appointment — ensuring a diverse group of women hold 50% of C-suite leadership positions, and (4) Operation ABAR — supporting organizations and corporations to make explicit commitments to anti-biased, anti-racist principles and align their people, policies, and practices to those principles.